bloominstituteoftechnology/back-end-project-week/info.md

 Server documentation:
 /api/users GET gets a list of all users
-/api/users/:id GET DEL gets or deletes the given _id /api/users/login POST for login
+/api/users/:id GET DEL gets or deletes the given _id /api/users/:id/notes GET Returns an array of notes for the given userid /api/users/login POST for login
 /api/users/register POST for register